Ben Nevis, the highest of the three peaks at 1345 metres (4413 ft), has one

 The postcode for the Ben Nevis Visitor Centre car park is PH33 6ST.
 Parking here is £3 for cars, and £10 for minibuses and coaches.

-A single path runs up Ben Nevis, from Glen Nevis, which can be followed from either
+A main path runs up Ben Nevis, from Glen Nevis, which can be followed from either

 Glen Nevis Youth Hostel, or the Glen Nevis Visitor Centre.
 Early on the two paths